Greek Orthodox Patriarchate of Antioch: Abraham Dimitri Rihbany

 In the early 20th century (notably during World War I), Lebanese-American writers of Greek-Orthodox Antiochian background such as Abraham Dimitri Rihbany, known as Abraham Mitrie Rihbany (a convert to Presbyterianism), popularized the notion of studying ancient Greco-Semitic culture to better understand the historic and ethnocultural context of the Christian Gospels: his original views were developed in a series of articles for The Atlantic Monthly, and in 1916 published in book form as The Syrian Christ.

 At a time when most of the Arab world area was ruled by the Ottoman Empire, France and Britain, Rihbany called for US military intervention in the Holy Land to fend off Ottoman Pan-Islamism, French colonialism, Soviet Communism and radical Zionist enterprises- all viewed as potentially detrimental to Christian minorities.

 Administration and structure

 The administration and structure of the Antiochian See are governed by statutes.

 The Patriarch

-The Patriarch is elected by the Holy Synod from amongst the metropolitans who compose it.
+The Patriarch is elected by the Holy Synod from among the metropolitans who compose it.
 The Patriarch presides the Holy Synod and executes its decisions.
 He also acts as metropolitan of the Archdiocese of Antioch and Damascus.

 The current Patriarch, John X (Yazigi), was elected on December 17, 2012, succeeding to Metropolitan Saba Esber, who had been elected locum tenens on December 7, 2012, following Ignatius IV (Hazim)'s death.